-Man fatally shot while holding children in Northeast Washington, police say
+Man fatally shot while walking with infant, 5-year-old in Northeast D.C., police say

-“This is really disturbing and we really need the public’s help with this,” D.C. police Cmdr.
-William FitzGerald said at the scene.
+“This is a really disturbing event, and we really need the public’s help in this,” Cmdr.
+William FitzGerald of the D.C. police said at the scene.

 FitzGerald, who oversees the 5th Police District, said the man “was walking down the street” — the infant in the carrier, the second child in his grasp — when “a male approached him and fired several times.”